 Cappadocia is a high plateau above 1000 meters elevation.
 This makes for hot dry summers and cold snowy winters, with temperatures pretty extreme in both directions.
 Rainfall is sparse and the climate is semi-arid.

 When you arrive at the Göreme bus station, you realize that it is a very different place.
 "Fairy chimney" formations loom over the town.
 Look closer and you begin to see what appear to be windows and doors cut into the cliff faces and the towers and cones.

 Your arrival in Göreme is quite peaceful compared to some other locations in Turkey.
 Pensions are not allowed to send people to meet the buses, so fresh arrivals are not enveloped in a scrum of pension touts.

-A tourism office at the station provides information on all the local accomodation.
+A tourism office at the station provides information on all the local accommodation.
 There is a detailed map with descriptions and pictures of your various choices.
 You can proceed in peace to the place you select.
-Göreme has a population of just about 2,500, so most accomodations are just a short walk away.
+Göreme has a population of just about 2,500, so most accommodations are just a short walk away.